google/docsy/userguide/content/en/docs/Adding content/lookandfeel.md

 ## UML Diagrams with Plantuml

 [PlantUML](https://plantuml.com/en/) is an alternative to Mermaid that lets you quickly create UML diagrams, including sequence diagrams, use case diagrams, and state diagrams.
 Unlike Mermaid diagrams, which are entirely rendered in the browser, PlantUML uses a PlantUML server to create diagrams.
 You can use the provided default demo server (not recommended for production use), or run a server yourself.
-Plantuml offers a wider range of image types than Mermaid, so may be a better choice for some use cases.
+PlantUML offers a wider range of image types than Mermaid, so may be a better choice for some use cases.

 Diagrams are defined using a simple and intuitive language. ([see PlantUML Language Reference Guide](https://plantuml.com/en/guide)).